 • Beans or tuna

 I tend to bake my potato in the microwave and finish off in the air fryer if I don’t have the oven on for baking.
-This is a good way to use left overs like chilli.
-Bolognaise, or curry instead of the tuna, as well.
+This is a good way to use left overs like chilli, bolognaise, or curry instead of the tuna, as well.
+These potatoes were actually cooked in the slow cooker.

 Lentil Soup